jjexpat00/F18MATH177/README.md

 The most fundamental part of linear programming is finding a solution (or lack thereof) to a problem.
 In the case of optimization given there is a solution, we typically wish to maximize or minimize the solution to obtain the best value.
 For the knapsack problem, we want to _maximize_ the value of all items in the sack.
 What is the highest value of stuff we can put into the bag?
 We call this the objective value of a function.

 Unfortunately as all good things in life are limited by some factor, we have constraints to consider.
 We are not able to jam everything into this bag and call it a day.
 And no we cannot bring another bag with us or increase how much weight we can carry via strength training - that defeats the purpose of this problem.
-We are bound by the size of the bag and in linear optimization, constraints play a key role in determining the possible viable solutions to a given problem.
+We are bound by the capacity of the bag and in linear optimization, constraints play a key role in determining the possible viable solutions to a given problem.

 #### Solutions in a Feasible Region